PgBiel/typst-tablex/README.md

 ## Usage

+**NOTE: Please use built-in tables instead of this library** (see notice above). **The rest of the README is kept for reference purposes only.**

-To use this library through the Typst package manager **(for Typst v0.6.0+)**, write for example `#import "@preview/tablex:0.0.8": tablex, cellx` at the top of your Typst file (you may also add whichever other functions you use from the library to that import list!).
+To use this library through the Typst package manager **(for Typst v0.6.0+)**, write for example `#import "@preview/tablex:0.0.9": tablex, cellx` at the top of your Typst file (you may also add whichever other functions you use from the library to that import list!).

 For older Typst versions, download the file `tablex.typ` from the latest release (or directly from the main branch, for the 'bleeding edge') at the tablex repository (https://github.com/PgBiel/typst-tablex) and place it on the same folder as your own Typst file.
 Then, at the top of your file, write for example `#import "tablex.typ": tablex, cellx` (plus whichever other functions you use from the library).

-This library should be compatible with Typst v0.2.0, v0.3.0, v0.4.0, v0.5.0, v0.6.0, v0.7.0, v0.8.0, v0.9.0 and v0.10.0.
+This library should be compatible with Typst v0.2.0+.
 **Using the latest Typst version is always recommended** in order to make use of the latest optimizations and features available.

 Here's an example of what `tablex` can do: